phesketh-igtp/RutiSeq-nf/README.md

 #### <u>Sub-utilities:</u> [WIP]

+##### <code>--workflow manual-inspection</code> [TBD]
+A large part of validating outbreak genomic clusters requires manual validation and curation, utilising the phylogeny, median-joining networks and results tables.
+Clusters can be renamed to correspond to a specific naming convention, large clusters may be broken up into smaller due to the clsuters being non-monophyletic.
+Whaterver the motivation, this workflow updates the database to include your specific naming convention and manual modifications of declared clusters.
+Future analysis will perform a comparison with these results to rename clusters following this convention. **Note:** new clusters will be named by the default system (i.e. [*Lineage*]-[*SNP distance*]-[*ClusterID*], such as L4.3-5-58).

+This workflow will update the names of the clusters in the database and re-produce the final HTML report, Excel and TSV files.

 ##### <code>--workflow erase</code> [TBD]
 Occasionally you may find that a genome has gone through the entire workflow that should not have, or you sequence the genome more and now have more reads and want to re-analyse it.
 In these situations the genome needs to be completely erased from the database (all intermediate files, all records of this genome.).
 The sub-utility erase (<code>--workflow erase</code>) performs this.
-You provide a csv file containing identifies of genomes you want remove, same as the sample <code>CSV</code> for running the workflow, and RutiSeq will remove all record of this genome.
+You provide a file containing a list of alliases of genomes you want removed, and RutiSeq will remove all record of this genome in RutiSeq-BBDD.

 ##### <code>--workflow barcoding-only</code> [TBD]
 This is a rought and fast clustering analysis.
 If you have an RutiSeq-BBDD (>1,000 genomes) and have observed that the K-means between cluster-specific SNP profiles and MTBseq clustering then this could be a possible method for achieiving a fast preliminary cluster identity respective to the known clusters.
 This workflow will the action of sub-wf 1 perform with the exception that only TB-profiler using your RutiSeq-BBDD of cluster-specific SNPs profiles.

 #### Requirements:
 The following software needs to be available on your path.